Using Object Storage

 Configuration

-You can configure rclone either via the command-line interface or by creating a configuration file (using a config file is recommended).
+You can configure Rclone either via the command-line interface or by creating a configuration file (using a config file is recommended).

 - Configuration File